enzonotario/vitepress-openapi/docs/guide/getting-started.md

 ## Usage

-### OpenAPI Specification
+### OpenAPI Definition

-Place your OpenAPI specification in the public directory.
+Place your OpenAPI definition in the public directory.
 For example, `public/openapi.json`.

 ### Theme Configuration